Kordian2/blackjack-daemon-multiplayer/README.md

 - After receiving the server's IP address, the client establishes a TCP connection to the server and displays the information
 - The server asks the client for a name
 - The server then asks the client to choose one of three options:
-  Welcome, <name>!
+  Welcome <name>!
 Choose an option: 1.
 Play Blackjack 2.
 View Rankings 3.
 Exit
 - Depending on the choice made by the player, the server proceeds to the game, shows the rankings, or terminates the client.

 ## Getting Started